SverreWisloff/SunEclipticAnalog/README.md

 ## Realease-log
 **Dev**

+**1.1**
+- Show times for sunset and sunrise
+- Supports midnight sun and polar night
 - Settings: Show/hide date, and second hand color
-- show times for sunset and sunrise
-- supports midnight sun and polar night
+- Settings: Debug info

 **1.1**
 - Draw the sun even though it has set.